Solstaðir: A workshop in honour of the midnight sun

 - Tonnes of other sweet secret spots

-- All meals (breakfast on day 1 through to lunch an day 5)
+- breakfast on day 1 through to day 5.

 - All Accommodation (Volcano Huts in Thorsmork and hotel accommodation in the Westman Islands based on shared accomodation)